Postdrome: Is it Really the End?

 It’s been so long since I’ve had what many would call a standard migraine attack that it’s almost like they never happened at all.
 I would love to have relief between my attacks that I could embrace and even enjoy, but migraine these past twelve months just will not let that become a reality.
 It is nice to at least have a brief reprieve before heading into prodrome where the whole cycle will start again.

-Preparing as much as possible for the next migraine attack
+Preparing for the next migraine attack

 It seems like a record playing with a scratch where one melodic line plays over and over again until you bump the turntable.
 Do I take time to count my abortive medication?
 Absolutely.
 Am I anxious that I may run out of medication?
 Sometimes, but I know above all else I have to be prepared for the next phases of the attack cycle.